 A home for our Ospreys!

-Our wonderful Osprey platform is up!
+Cottesloe Coastcare’s Osprey platform is up!
 Just next to the Nature Discovery Space opposite the Cable Station in South Cottesloe it has sweeping views of the ocean.
-A perfect home for our local osprey family.
+A perfect home for our local Osprey family.
+Thanks to Seb and Pete for the great video above.

 And to find our more about our local Ospreys this video Osprey Optics by Gary Tate is well worth a watch.

-To see a slide show click on an image.
+To see a slide show click on an image below.